Five Generations of History

 The family spent a quarter century clearing the land of fallen timber.

 English Farm grew potatoes, grain and prunes, and eventually a dairy was established, which continued until the early 1970’s.
-Winegrapes were first planted in 1980.
+Ferris English worked the farm until his early 90s, raising about 50 head of grass fed beef each year.

 “A COMMON THREAD weaving through the wine industry involves stories about the camaraderie between parent and their offspring, especially among family-owned wineries.”